 We all know that students hate theory books.
 All the more so when the learning of theory is separated from the practice of playing an instrument.

-They’ll finally understand what a “cadence” is really all about!
+- Finally understand what a “cadence” is really all about!

 When students understand that music is built on chords and harmony and they unpack that as part of their studies, they understand much more about the music they are playing.

-Achievable piano playing jobs that require fast reading/pattern based playing:
+Achievable piano playing jobs that require fast reading/pattern-based playing:

 - Playing in bands